 Remove ME/UEFI self-reflash functionality

-Over this, the brand new Linux firmware could have a userspace written in Go.
+Over this, the new Linux firmware could have a userspace written in Go.
 Users could work with this Linux shell using acquainted instructions.
-This might provide them a clear view of what became happening with the CPU and other machine components.
+This might give them a clear view of what happened with the CPU and other machine components.